jmquintero925/jmquintero.com/_pages/about.md

 Welcome!
 I am a Ph.D. student in the Department of Economics at the University of Chicago.

-My research interests are broadly in labor and public economics.
+My research focus on misallocation, economic growth and development.

-Previously, I worked as a Pre-Doctoral Fellow for [Professor Amy Finkelstein](https://economics.mit.edu/people/faculty/amy-finkelstein) at MIT and as a Research Assistant at the Federal Reserve Board in Washington, D.C.
-I graduated from Washington University in St. Louis with a degree in Economics and Mathematics and am originally from New York City.

-My CV is available [here](/files/pdf/Norwich_CV_07-2023.pdf).
+Previously, I worked as a Research Specialist for [Professor Ufuk Akcigit](https://www.ufukakcigit.com/) at The University of Chicago, Senior Researcher at [Qunatil S.A.S](https://quantil.co/en/), and the Central Bank of Colombia.
+My full experience is available in my CV [here](/files/pdf/Quintero_CV_01-2024.pdf).

-You can reach me at [inorwich@uchicago.edu](inorwich@uchicago.edu) or through any of the sidebar links to the left.
+You can reach me at [jmquintero925@uchicago.edu](jmquintero925@uchicago.edu) or through any of the sidebar links to the left.